Get Home Plans: When Disaster Strikes Away from Home

 Communications: Getting in contact with your loved ones during a disaster.

-If at all possible, one of the first things you should do during an emergency is communicate your plan to your loved ones.
+If at all possible, one of the first things you should do during an emergency is communicating your plan to your loved ones.
 A short call, text, or email letting them know your putting your plan into action will help give them peace of mind, and ensure they don’t needlessly put themselves in danger looking for you.

 If you don’t have an emergency communication plan, I suggest reading our article on making contact during an emergency, and then putting your own plan into place.
 Once you have your plan in place, you need to practice and make sure everyone in your group or family is onboard.